Salvation – Saved From and Saved For

 For Christ is the end of the law for righteousness to everyone who believes (Romans 10:4).

 A righteousness (which means to be morally right before God) based upon faith in Christ is foundational to the Christian faith.
 The righteousness of God is without compromise and whether we have committed many or few sins, we have all fallen short of the glory of God.
-And it is only through the blood of Christ our sins are forgiven, since without the shedding of blood there is no forgiveness (Hebrews 9:22).
+It is only through the blood of Christ our sins are forgiven, since without the shedding of blood there is no forgiveness (Hebrews 9:22).
 Hence righteousness must be based on faith in Christ, as Paul explains:

 Even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; for all have sinned and fall short of the glory of God, being justified as a gift by His grace through the redemption which is in Christ Jesus (Romans 3:22-24).